kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

 `>>> python preprocessing.py -h`

-There are two required inputs:
+There are two required inputs:<br/>
 `path_from`: Add path to actual video which needs to be transformed into sequential frames<br/>
 `path_to`: Add path to folder where output frames will be same